 The law does not impose income limits on eligibility.
 Trump Accounts are available to individuals under age 18 with a valid Social Security number, regardless of birth year.
 While children born between 2025 and 2028 may be eligible for a separate $1,000 pilot contribution, the account itself is not limited to that group.
 Funds are not restricted to specific purposes like education or retirement.

 When money is withdrawn from a Trump Account, the tax owed depends partly on what kind of contributions were made.
-Some contributions—such as government-funded deposits from the pilot program or nonprofit grants—don’t count toward your cost basis (the amount you’ve already paid taxes on).
-That means when you take money out, those excluded contributions are fully taxable, along with any investment gains they generated.
+Some contributions, including government-funded deposits from the pilot program or nonprofit grants, do not count toward your cost basis (the amount you’ve already paid taxes on).
+That means excluded contributions are fully taxable when withdrawn, along with any investment gains those contributions generated.

 Eligible Investments

 Before the account beneficiary turns 18, Trump Accounts can only hold certain types of low-cost, diversified investments.
-Specifically, the law limits investments to mutual funds or exchange-traded funds (ETFs) that track a “qualified index,” such as the S&P 500 or another broad index composed primarily of U.S. equities.
+Specifically, the law limits investments to mutual funds or exchange-traded funds (ETFs) that track a “qualified index,” such as the S&P 500 or broad benchmark composed primarily of U.S. equities.

-These funds cannot use leverage, must have annual fees no higher than 0.1% of the account balance, and must meet any additional criteria set by the Treasury Department.
-Sector-specific or narrowly focused indexes are excluded, though indexes based on market capitalization are permitted.
+These funds cannot use leverage, must have annual fees no higher than 0.1% of the account balance and must meet any additional criteria set by the Treasury Department.
+Sector-specific or narrowly focused indexes are excluded, but broad indexes based on market capitalization, like the S&P 500, are allowed.

 What This Can Mean for Your Financial Planning